by Elyse Dupre | Mon., Jan. 8, 2018 8:18 AM

 Richard Pohle/The Times/PA Wire

-Hopefully, Charlotte's first day of school went just as well as George's did earlier this year.
+Hopefully, Charlotte's first day of school went just as well as George's did last year.
 After dropping George off at Thomas's Battersea in September, William revealed his son's first day "went well" and that he had a "good day."
 He also joked he was thankful another parent had problems with their child, versus him.

 "There was one other parent who had more of an issue with their children, so I was quite pleased I wasn't the one!" he told coach Paul Simpson while attending a reception for the Under-20 soccer team after the drop-off.
 "It was really nice, actually.
 It's a nice school."